carloshernandez2/responsive-club-starting/README.md

 ## Inspiration

-I was motivated by the idea of a fictional dessert shop for my grandma.
+I was motivated by the idea of a fictional club in my neighborhood.

 ## Contact